28 FAQs about traffic offences

 - it has a defect that might damage the road surface or cause danger

 If all four tyres are defective, you will have committed four offences.

-23. I have a summons for leaving a vehicle in a dangerous position, but there were no signs telling me I couldn't park where I did.
-Do I have a defence?
+23. Do I have a defence against a summons for leaving a vehicle in a dangerous position if there were no signs telling me I couldn't park there?

 There does not have to be a yellow line or a 'No Parking' sign for this offence to be committed.
 The key issue is whether you caused danger or injury to other persons using the road.
 For example, leaving a vehicle just around a blind corner, or leaving a vehicle without applying the handbrake properly, can both cause danger.